shopxr-lib/creativeans/README.md

 # Development

 For development, we will use the branch `dev`.
-For production, we will use the branch `main`
+For production, we will use the branch `main`.